 - 73. Caridad Jean Baptiste attended the InterCoast LPN Program from June 17, 2013 through September 2014, which was the month she should have graduated. - 74.
 A friend introduced Ms. Jean Baptiste to InterCoast, and she was attracted by InterCoast's lack of a wait list and easy admission requirements. - 75.
 She entered into a student loan arrangement engineered by InterCoast to pay for her tuition.
-She submitted a cash deposit with her application, took a \$20,000 federal student loan, took \$15,000 loan financed by Tuition Options, and had to pay another \$3,000 to repeat the third term.

-- 76. Ms. Jean Baptiste successfully completed her first two terms at InterCoast with passing grades.
-She was forced to repeat the third term. - 77.
-Prior to the examination at the conclusion of her fourth and final term in September 2014, InterCoast dismissed her for allegedly "failing standard," based on charges that she had plagiarized a project. - 78.
+She submitted a cash deposit with her application, took a \$20,000 federal student loan, and entered into a \$15,000 loan financed by Tuition Options. - 76.
+Ms. Jean Baptiste successfully completed her first two terms at InterCoast with passing grades.
+InterCoast then forced her to repeat her third term, and required her to pay another \$3,000 for this purpose. - 77.
+Prior to the examination at the conclusion of her fourth and final term in September 2014, InterCoast dismissed her for allegedly "failing standard," based on allegations that she had plagiarized a project. - 78.
 Andrea Gauntlett, InterCoast's Nursing Program Director, was instrumental in terminating Ms. Jean Baptiste's education at InterCoast.

-Ms. Gauntlett specifically complained about the fact that English was Ms. Jean Baptiste's second language. - 79.
-The clinical classes for which Ms. Jean Baptiste paid InterCoast were deeply inadequate.
+Ms. Gauntlett specifically complained about the fact that English was

+Ms. Jean Baptiste's second language.

+- 79. The clinical classes for which Ms. Jean Baptiste paid InterCoast were deeply inadequate.
 She received hardly any actual experience in a clinical setting and was left completely unprepared to become an LPN. - 80.
 To pay off the \$35,000 she borrowed to attend InterCoast, despite never receiving her certificate and having nothing to show for her time in the InterCoast LPN Program.

-Ms. Jean Baptiste has been repaying the loan at the rate of \$315 per month, exam and InterCoast promised that she could become an LPN quickly through its fifteen-month program.
+Ms. Jean Baptiste has been repaying the loan at the rate of \$315 per month,